Updated November 29, 2019

 Ditching processed food and animal food and adopting a naturally low-fat, whole foods, plant-based diet with an abundance of delicious fruits, vegetables, legumes, nuts, seeds, and whole-grains will do wonders for your health.
 It’s a sustainable, long-term health-promoting diet.
 And you will lose weight without even trying.

-To sum it up, low-carb and ketogenic diets will cause weight loss, but not as much as low-fat diets.
-But they are terrible for you long term.
+To sum it up, low-carb and ketogenic diets will result in weight loss, but not as much as low-fat diets.
+And they are terrible for you long term.
 And they increase your risk of an early death.

-However, there is tremendous value in short-term ketosis induced by a 3-5 day water fast or the plant-based ProLon Fasting Mimicking Diet, which has powerful benefits in the body, including autophagy, as well as stem cell activation and immune system regeneration.
+Having said all that, there is tremendous value in short-term ketosis induced by a 3-5 day water fast or the plant-based ProLon Fasting Mimicking Diet, which has numerous benefits in the body, including autophagy, as well as stem cell activation and immune system regeneration.
 You can learn more about that in my interview with world-renowned scientist and longevity expert Dr. Valter Longo here.

 But what about the ketogenic diet for cancer?